-4. Maps (received at Team registration)
+4. Maps (received at team registration)

-Recommended equipment for mountain bike stage:
+Recommended equipment for the mountain bike stage:

-1. Clothing according to the weather
+1. Clothing according to weather conditions

-2. Spare tube for each team’s member
+2. One spare tube for each team member

 3. Bicycle repair kit

-4. Food reserve for this stage
+4. Food supplies for the whole stage

 5. Bike map-board on handlebar

-Participants must obey traffic regulations.
+All participants must obey traffic rules and regulations.

-Team mandatory equipment for paddling stage:
+Mandatory team equipment for the paddling stage:

 3. Map and route sheet (received at Team registration).

-Personal mandatory equipment for paddling stage:
+Mandatory personal equipment for the paddling stage:

 1. Life vest

-Recommended equipment for paddling stage:
+Recommended equipment for the paddling stage:

 1. Map-board of А3 format

-4. Food reserve for this stage
+4. Food supplies for this stage

-Recommended equipment for walking stage:
+Recommended equipment for the trekking stage:

-2. Footwear with metal crampons
+2. Footwear with metal spikes

 3. Trekking poles

-4. Food reserve for this stage
+4. Food supplies for this stage

+5. Insect repellent.
+There can be a lot of mosquitoes!
 Mesh or mosquito net will allow you to sleep in the forest

-Personal mandatory equipment for fixed ropes stages:
+Mandatory personal equipment for the fixed ropes stages:

-3. 2 lanyards
+3. Self-belay with 2 loops